Manuel Tagaris: Later career

+In 1329, he was sent to take the field against Orhan, the ruler of the rising Ottoman beylik.
+He probably died sometime before 1342.

 Family

-Manuel married twice, first to a lady of unknown first name, but descended from the Monomachos and Doukas families, and then to Theodora Asenina Palaiologina, daughter of Ivan Asen III of Bulgaria.
+Manuel married twice, first to a lady of unknown first name, but descended from the Monomachos and Doukas families, and then to Theodora Asenina Palaiologina.
 He had a daughter from the first marriage, and a son, George Tagaris, who also rose to become megas stratopedarches.
-The future Latin Patriarch of Constantinople Paul Palaiologos Tagaris was also possibly his son, or otherwise a relative.
+Paul Palaiologos Tagaris was also possibly his son, or otherwise a relative.